Dear members of the ESC Working Group on Atherosclerosis and Vascular Biology,

-On behalf of the Nucleus Members of the Working Group on Atherosclerosis and Vascular Biology, may you all stay healthy and safe!!
+On behalf of the Nucleus Members of the Working Group on Atherosclerosis and Vascular Biology, we are very much looking forward to meeting you in person during the FCVB 2022!

 Konstantinos Stellos, Communication Coordinator